Skip to nav Skip to content

 • A list of all medications and dosages

 Some patients may be scheduled for diagnostic testing in the radiology department the morning of the clinic.
 Children with spina bifida may be referred for any of the following tests: CT Scan, MRI, ultrasound, urodynamic study and/or VCUG.
+Our program coordinator will work with you to ensure all required testing is set up prior to your appointment.

 Conditions We Treat